-- Display images of a rocket ship taking off during the lift_off phase. - Add the CodeX pixels as flashing lights during the countdown phase.
-Use random colors.
+- Display images of a rocket ship taking off during the lift\off phase. - Add the CodeX pixels as flashing lights during the countdown phase.
+Use random colors. - Each astronaut may need to indicate they are ready for lift-off.
+Use the CodeX buttons as inputs for the astronauts to push in sequence to indicate they are ready.